SHOP

 skip to main contentskip to footer

 Need a second car in your household?
-Here are some top buying tips - and great candidates
+Discover our top picks and buying tips

 a red nissan leaf driving in a city

-Do you need a runabout, something nippy but efficient, for the school run and local shopping trips?
-Many of us do.
+Need a second runaround that's nippy and efficient for the school run and local shopping trips?
+You're not alone.

-Second cars are useful for busy families, especially if the main car is used for commuting.
+Second cars are useful for busy families, especially if your main car is used for the daily commute.

 Petrol, diesel – or even electric?

 Diesel cars have only ever been worth buying if you cover somewhere in the region of 10,000 to 12,000 miles every year.
-If you’re using a car almost solely as a runabout, diesel just won’t be economical.
+If you’re using a car almost solely as a runabout, then diesel simply won’t be economical.

 The other thing to bear in mind is that diesel cars take a few miles to warm up and, if you only make short trips and the car doesn’t have enough time to do this, you could be storing up expensive mechanical problems for later.

-If this is the case, then petrol is what you should go for.
+If a runaround is what you're after, then petrol is what you should go for.
 Even better, consider a hybrid or electric car – anything that will run without any tailpipe emissions.

-You can rest easy, knowing that you’re contributing to cleaner air in your neighbourhood and, if you go for an electric car, you don’t have to worry about ‘range anxiety’, which is a concern about running out of battery.
+You can rest easy, knowing that you’re contributing to cleaner air in your neighbourhood and, if you go for a hybrid car, you won’t have to worry about ‘range anxiety’, aka running out of battery.

-Again, the number of cars that fit this description is increasing year on year, so you should find something suitable.
+As with compact SUVs, the number of hybrid cars in production is increasing year on year, making it even easier to find something suitable.

 Safety first

-If you’re using your second car for ferrying active kids around town, or perhaps for the school run, you’ll want to ensure that your car is as safe as it's possible to be
+If you’re using your second car for the school run and generally ferrying active kids around town, you’ll want to ensure that your car is as safe as it's possible to be

 There are two factors to consider here: active safety and passive safety.

-• Active safety is features that prevent a collision, such as autonomous emergency braking (AEB), which is also called by names like ‘front assist’ by manufacturers.
+• Active safety features prevent a collision, such as autonomous emergency braking (AEB), also known as ‘front assist’ by manufacturers.

-• Passive safety is crash protection features such as airbags, side impact protection, etc.
+• Passive safety features are crash protection features, such as airbags, side impact protection, etc.

-What you want to look for is a car’s Euro NCAP rating.
+Look for a car’s Euro NCAP rating.
 This is the Europe-wide body that independently tests the safety of new models, so you can check how safe a car is by visiting their website.

 Practicality

-Your second car is there because you need something useful and usable on a daily basis, so you need to check out a number of its features.
+Your second car is there because you need a useful motor on a daily basis, so you'll need to have a feature checklist at the ready.

 Think about things like: